aftdev/framework/packages/messenger/README.md

 Messaging system based on the [Symfony messenger](https://symfony.com/doc/current/components/messenger.html).

-Allow your application to dispatch messages.
+Allows your application to dispatch messages to queues.

 ## Dispatching a message